iconicgr/dotfiles/README.md

 # dotfiles
-USeful dot files for ubuntu/debian bash prompt
+Useful dot files for ubuntu/debian bash prompt

 ## Quick Intro
 The project includes a few . files to be copied in your ~ directory.